-6 Last-Minute Halloween Decor Ideas That Are Anything but Kitsch
+6 Last-Minute DIY Halloween Decor Ideas That Are Anything but Kitsch

 Halloween is known for its novelty, sure.
 But faux severed limbs and inflatable black cats?
 Not exactly for everyone.
-From thoughtful and pretty candy presentations to favors everyone will love, we’ve rounded up six decorative touches to help you throw the chicest Halloween party ever.
+From thoughtful and pretty candy presentations to favors everyone will love, we’ve rounded up six DIY Halloween decor ideas to help you throw the chicest party ever.
 The best part about ’em?
 They’re all super easy to achieve.

 Carving a jack-o’-lantern?
 Predictable.
 Carving an ice bucket?
 Now we’re talking.
 Start by hollowing out a large pumpkin and scooping out the seeds and goop until it’s clean.
 Once you have your “bucket,” take the presentation up a notch by spray-painting the exterior.
 Let it dry, then line the inside of the pumpkin with plastic wrap, fill with ice and pop in a bottle or two of bubbly.
 Round out the scene with monochrome sweets and miniature pumpkins.